 “You’re entirely bonkers.
 But I’ll tell you a secret all the best people are.” – Alice in Wonderland

-Smart Cities in its current hyped-up form may be bonkers of an idea, but it has a great opportunity to be best of an idea.
+Smart Cities in their current hyped-up form may be bonkers of an idea, but it has a great opportunity to be the best of an idea.
 All we have to do is step out of the IoT/ICT box.

 I have found the concepts of Canvas, Frameworks, Modifying Frameworks, etc a very useful way to force self to think in a certain structured way and not lose track of big pictures.
 So naturally, I proceeded to create a framework for a Smart City.